-^{)} including operating costs surcharges (for 2013 and second half-year 2012) / raw material costs surcharges (for first half-year 2012).
+26. Including operating cost surcharges (for 2013 and second half of 2012) / raw material cost surcharges (for first half of 2012).

-Figure 2.1.2-6 Regional distribution of small-scale hydropower, by number of plants, from the green-electricity report (Ökostrombericht) 2014 (Source: E-control Austria 2014 (Electricity Guarantee of Origin Database))28.
+Figure 2.1.2-6 Regional distribution of small-scale hydropower by number of plants in Austria, based on the green electricity report (Ökostrombericht) 2014 (Source: E-control Austria 2014 (Electricity Guarantee of Origin Database)27.